PRECISE/SMEDL/smedl/parser/README-tatsu.md

 allows that).

-For the sake of clarity, the rest of this document will use "parse tree" to refer to the abstract syntax tree a Grako parser generates, i.e. a tree consisting of any of the above types. `AST` will refer specifically to the `AST` type.
+For the sake of clarity, the rest of this document will use "parse tree" to refer to the abstract syntax tree a TatSu parser generates, i.e. a tree consisting of any of the above types. `AST` will refer specifically to the `AST` type.

-When using a Grako parser, you specify which rule from the .grako file to start with as the top-level rule.
-If you do not explicitly specify, Grako assumes you have a rule named `start` and uses that.
+When using a TatSu parser, you specify which rule from the .ebnf file to start with as the top-level rule.
+If you do not explicitly specify, TatSu assumes you have a rule named `start` and uses that.
 (Thus, it will raise an exception if there is no rule named `start` and you don't explicity specify another!)
 Whichever rule you specify represents the root of the parse tree and the